kolbicz/UCPD.sys/WMI/readme.md

 By leveraging WMI, the actual registry access is performed by WmiPrvSE.exe, not the calling process.
 Since UCPD.sys permits access by Microsoft binaries, and WmiPrvSE.exe was not initially on the deny list, the method was effective.

-However, Microsoft later added WmiPrvSE.exe to the deny list in certain UCPD.sys versions, then removed it again, only to reintroduce the restriction as an additional feature —  which now got activated in Windows 10 and 11.
+In earlier UCPD.sys versions, Microsoft briefly added WmiPrvSE.exe to the deny list, then removed it again.
+Later, the restriction returned as an optional/additional feature, and was eventually folded into the base protection feature set.

 As a result, this workaround is no longer effective, and I am therefore releasing the code.